saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     50%      0.000000      3812.50000        1188.500000        128.000000     360.00000             1.000000
     75%      2.000000      5795.00000        2297.250000        168.000000     360.00000             1.000000
     max      4.000000      81000.0000        41667.00000        700.000000     480.00000             1.000000

+From the above data we can conclude that the standard deviations for ApplicationIncome,LoanAmount, and CoapplicantIncome are quite high and there must be some outliers.
+So lets try to visualize the outliers in the dataset.

 **Outliers**